khu-tech/workshop_dry_run/README.md

 ### Step 4: Implement API using API Gateway
-After setting up the Lambda functions, proceed to establish the API Gateway, enabling the Web Client to invoke the API directly.

 Return to main.ts within the lib directory, and uncomment the API Gateway creation block.
-These lines instantiate two API endpoints:
+These lines create two API endpoints:

 One for creating/updating player information.
 One for retrieving player information.